-Her bilingual musical AZUL was programmed at the 2020 National Music Theatre Conference at the Eugene O'Neill Theatre Center, and previously developed at New York Theatre Workshop, BRIC, The Drama League, Tofte Lake Center, Catwalk Art Institute and the Prelude Festival.
+Her bilingual musical AZUL was programmed at the 2020 National Music Theatre Conference at the Eugene O'Neill Theatre Center, the NAMT 33rd Annual Festival of New Musicals, received the 2022 NYC Women's Fund for Media, Music and Theatre and a full cast workshop at the O'Neill Center in September 2022.
+Previously developed at New York Theatre Workshop, BRIC, The Drama League, Tofte Lake Center, Catwalk Art Institute and the Prelude Festival.

-In New York City, Jacinta has performed at the David Rubenstein Atrium at Lincoln Center, Joe’s Pub, The Great Hall at Cooper Union, Americas Society/Council of the Americas, La MaMa Theatre, Le Poisson Rouge, Rockwood Music Hall, Musical Theatre Factory, and Women of Color on Broadway.
-Jacinta’s debut album El Pájaro Azul was released in NYC, and published in Japan under the record label Inpartmaint Inc. Her second album is being produced by West One Music (London, UK) and will be recorded in NYC in the spring of 2021.
+In New York City, Jacinta has performed at SIX on Broadway as a guitarist, at the David Rubenstein Atrium at Lincoln Center, Joe’s Pub, The Great Hall at Cooper Union, Americas Society/Council of the Americas, La MaMa Theatre, Le Poisson Rouge, Rockwood Music Hall, Musical Theatre Factory, The Sultan Room, Women of Color on Broadway and more.
+Jacinta’s debut album El Pájaro Azul was released in NYC, and published in Japan under the record label Inpartmaint Inc. Her second album is being produced by West One Music (London, UK) recorded in NYC and Buenos Aires, and will be released in December 2022.

-Jacinta has toured the US as a composer, songwriter, and performer.
-Selected: South by Southwest [SXSW] (Austin, TX), Lanesboro Arts (Jerome Foundation, MN), Audacious Raw Theatre (MN), Brush Creek Foundation for the Arts (WY).
+Jacinta has toured the US as a composer, songwriter, performer and resident artist.
+Selected: South by Southwest [SXSW] (Austin, TX), Lanesboro Arts (Jerome Foundation, MN), Audacious Raw Theatre (MN), Brush Creek Foundation for the Arts (WY) Good Hart Artist Residency (MI).
 Internationally, she has toured her music throughout Argentina, Chile, Ecuador, Canada, Greece and Italy.
 Jacinta has also worked as an arranger for Grammy award-winning artists Alejandro Sanz (Berklee Performance Center) and A.R.
 Rahman (Boston Symphony Hall).

-Jacinta is a Teaching Artist at the New York Philharmonic, where she develops programs and teaches for the Very Young Composers Program, and has served as a mentor at Lincoln Center’s Music Across Borders program.
-Jacinta holds a B.A. in Contemporary Writing and Production from Berklee College of Music.
+Jacinta is a Teaching Artist at the New York Philharmonic, where she develops programs and teaches for the Very Young Composers Program, and has served as a mentor at Lincoln Center’s Music Across Borders program and Passport To The Arts program.
+Jacinta is an Assistant Professor at Berklee College of Music in the Contemporary Writing and Production department.